 It is something of a paradox that London does so badly in the Tom-Tom table.
 It has seen the introduction of the congestion charge and had more than a decade of pro-public transport policies.
 Car use has gone down in central and inner London and many outer London boroughs.
 But London is still the third most congested European city.

 Much of London’s rail and Tube investment plans have yet to bear fruit.
 London needs more serious policies to improve road safety and boost walking and cycling.
 Unless it also implements measures to deter car use – instead of, for example, removing the western extension of the congestion charging zone – Transport for London’s prediction (pdf) of a 14% increase in congestion will prove to be accurate.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.